-There are few things more challenging than angry meltdowns.
+There are few things more challenging than angry meltdowns or tantrums.
+I used to get really freaked out by them.

+What do I mean by “angry meltdown”?
 I’m talking about an explosion of intense emotion that may include hitting, swearing and screaming.
-If your child has angry meltdowns, you may find yourself reacting and becoming very angry yourself.
+If your child has angry meltdowns you may find yourself reacting and becoming very angry or scared.

 From the start, I was clear that I didn’t want to punish them.
 I didn’t want to inflict emotional pain to try and “teach them a lesson.”